 Don’t get me wrong – I love my girls.
+But sometimes I just need some space.

-To understand though, some background: My eldest had a fever from around 16.00 on Friday until about 03.00am this morning.
+My eldest had a fever from around 16.00 on Friday until about 03.00am this morning.
 Post from yesterday

 I finally discovered it was her back molar cutting through sometime yesterday afternoon.
 With it came a shocking bad mood, which also caused many many … Many fights between the two girls.
 And my husband was away on a hunting trip with guys from work.
 Kids are very demanding when they are feeling unwell.